-retract a plastic cover during Shabbos and Yom Tov if it is located beneath the s'chach, since covering an open area more than a tefach in height is akin to putting a roof on a structure.10
+during Shabbos and Yom Tov if it is located beneath the s'chach, since covering an open area more than a tefach in height is akin to putting a roof on a structure.37

-- (2) For the same reason, there may not be a gap of more than one tefach (approximately three inches) between the plastic cover and the s'chach below it.
-If the gap is greater than a tefach, you may not place or remove the covering during Shabbos and Yom Tov. - (3) Spread the covering out at least one tefach before the onset of Sukkos.
+- (2) For the same reason, there cannot be a gap of more than one tefach (approximately three inches) between the plastic cover and the s'chach below it.
+If the gap is greater than a tefach, you may not place or remove the covering during Shabbos and Yom Tov. - (3) Spread the covering at least one tefach before the onset of Sukkos.
 Do not count the roll (of rolled-up plastic) as part of this measurement.
-You may only spread the plastic further across the s'chach during Shabbos and Yom Tov if it was already open a tefach beforehand.
+You may only spread the plastic further across the s'chach during Shabbos and Yom Tov if it was already open to a tefach beforehand.

-If essential, it is permitted to set up a baby monitor between the nursery and a distant sukkah, so that if the baby awakens during the meal on Yom Tov (or Shabbos Chol Hamoed), they can be heard by the adult sukkahdiners.
-However, be careful not to speak-or to cover the intercom receiver-while in the baby's room on Yom Tov, so sound will not travel through.
+Baby Monitor: If essential, it is permitted to set up a baby monitor between the nursery and a distant Sukkah, so that if the baby awakens during the meal on Yom Tov, they can be heard by the adult Sukkah-diners.
+However, be careful not to speak-or cover the intercom receiver-while in the baby's room on Yom Tov, so sound will not travel through.38